ManticoreGamesInc/platform-documentation/src/references/audio.md

     - Using the radius and falloff zones without spatialization; Disable spatialization and enable attenuation to easily fade in a music track that will be heard in stereo (left and right speakers) where players should hear it.
 Creators will have to adjust radius and falloff accordingly as needed.
     - By trigger zone script; Script a trigger zone that will call `Play()` and `Stop()` as needed when a player enters and leaves the zone.
 Setting a Fade In or Fade Out time makes this a bit more seamless if there are several music tracks being triggered on and off concurrently.
 Please read the [Lua API documentation](../api/audio.md) for more scripting details.

-- Experiment with pitch!
+- Experiment with pitch.
 Sometimes slightly changing the pitch of a music track can result in vastly changing the overall mood and feel of a music track.
 Creators could also try taking any two same music tracks and slightly adjusting the pitch up or down to make it sound creepy and unnerving.

 ## Learn More